Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Discussion

 Our human experiment shows that humans can reliably identify the impossible images from ImageNet (see Figure~\ref{fig::ImageNetGoodBad} in the Appendix for more examples).
-Inspection of those images left us with the impression that impossible images often contain multiple objects and sometimes ``unusual'' objects and viewpoints (see above).
-However, albeit having much smaller images which predominantly contain a single object, the DDD effect persists in CIFAR-100 (see Figure~\ref{fig::CifarGoodBad} in the Appendix).
-From a cognitive science or neuroscience perspective DDD might thus also provide new opportunities for insights: Perhaps the impossible images are the ones which can reveal differences between humans and CNNs and are thus those which neuroscience and cognitive science should be interested in.
-It may be beneficial to compare humans and brains to CNNs on images selected by their difficulty.
+Inspection of those images left us with the impression that impossible images often contain multiple objects and sometimes ``unusual'' objects and viewpoints which is verified in our follow-up experiment.
+From a cognitive science or neuroscience perspective DDD might thus also provide new opportunities for insight: Perhaps the impossible images are the ones which can reveal differences between humans and CNNs and are thus those which neuroscience and cognitive science should be interested in?